tigera-solutions/calicocloud-kaas-workshop-demo/modules/manager-ui.md

 4. Endpoints

     The `Endpoints` view lists all endpoints known to Calico.
 It includes all Kubernetes endpoints, such as Pods, as well as Host endpoints that can represent a Kubernetes host or an external VM or bare metal machine.
+We will elaborate host endpoints in later module.

     ![endpoints view](../img/endpoints-view.png)